tvrjuana/forecasting-air-pollution-beijing/README.md

 There were 12 stations to begin with, two of them, Aotizhongxin and Wanshouxigong,  are not located within Beijing and Dingling which is also located in the Changping District.
 Therefore did not do any forecasting with these stations and they were only explored in [All Stations Exploration](./district_exploration.ipynb) notebook.

-As mentioned above in the main notebook - `station_forecast_main.ipynb` I chose to explore further the following stations Changping, Dongsi, Huairou, and Wanliu.
+As mentioned above in the main notebook - `station_forecasting_main.ipynb` I chose to explore further the following stations Changping, Dongsi, Huairou, and Wanliu.
 These stations were chosen based on their district's proximity to the city center.

 To prepare the data for a time series model I set the time columns - `year`, `month`, `day`, and `hour`  to a DateTime data type and set it as the index.
 I also resampled the dataframes to a weekly average.
 Before the resampling each dataframe they had ~35K observations each, afterwards had 210.